-The wheelchair uses two 12V non-spillable 'dry' gel batteries in series, These batteries are fully sealed and require no maintenance.
+The wheelchair uses two 12V non-spillable 'dry' gel batteries in series, these batteries are fully sealed and require no maintenance.

 Replacing and servicing batteries is to be done by qualified specialist.
-For these specialist there is a service manual available that describes the procedures of replacing and servicing batteries.

 In case of malfunctioning batteries, contact your local dealer.